 Day 12 - Plain of Jars - morning tour and transfer to Vientiane

-After a visit the Mines Advisory Group to learn about the work they do in clearing landmines and unexploded ordnance in the area, we will drive out to the picturesque Jar Site 2, where we’ll begin a short our trek along the ridge to the impressive hill-top Jar Site 3.
-Afternoon flight to the Lao capital of Vientiane with time perhaps to stretch our legs with a stroll along the Mekong waterfront for sundowners in a riverbank cafe?
+Morning drive to the picturesque Jar Site 2, where we’ll begin a short hike to the impressive hill-top Jar Site 3.
+Transfer to Phonsavan Airport for an afternoon flight to the Lao capital of Vientiane with time perhaps to stretch our legs with a stroll along the Mekong waterfront for sundowners in a riverbank cafe?

 Overnight: Vientiane Transport: Plane, Walk, Meals: B, L, D,

 Day 13 - Vientiane - in and around the capital